Man sent to prison for assaulting his former partner

 It was reported the victim tried to call the police but Roberts took the phone off her.

-In mitigation, defence solicitor David Williams said the relationship was one where there was a lot of violence on both sides.
+In mitigation, defence solicitor David Williams claimed the relationship was one where there was a lot of violence on both sides.

-It was claimed by Roberts that he had been attacked with a screwdriver, however Mrs Baker emphasised this claim was a derogatory assertion.

 Present at Haverfordwest Magistrates on March 29 via video link from Swansea HMP, Roberts faced three charges; two of assault by beating committed in Haverfordwest on March 13 and 15, and one of criminal damage committed December 18, 2021.